- Can I pass my CA Final Exams while working a full-time job?

 - You are not at a funeral!
 It is one life, so even in these stressful preparations have fun and stay cool.

-- It’s fine to go for an occasional movie, catching up with friends and family, or doing whatever makes you happy.
+- It’s fine to go for an occasional movie, catch up with friends and family, or do whatever makes you happy.

 - In short, keep taking small breaks while you prepare.